spearpoint-analytics/sprob20/README.md

-# SPROB20 - SPEAR PROSTATE BIOPSY 2020
+# SPROB20 dataset sample notebook
 This repo contains a sample notebook for reading data from the SPROB20 dataset.

 The dataset is a AIDA Data hub dataset and access is granted to AIDA members for research work.
 See https://datahub.aida.scilifelab.se/ for details.